crdoconnor/strictyaml/docs/why-not/toml.md

     shape: round
 ```

-It also embeds type information used by the parser into the syntax:
+Finally, like most other markup languages it does [syntax typing](../why/syntax-typing-bad):

 ```toml
 flt2 = 3.1415
 string = "hello"
 ```

-Whereas strictyaml:
+Whereas, strictyaml(except for a few niche edge cases) simply does not need quotes around any value:

 ```yaml
 flt2: 3.1415
 string: hello
 ```

-Will yield this:
+...since is parses *everything* as string by default:

 ```python
 >>> load(yaml).data
 {"flt2": "3.1415", "string": "hello"}
 ```

-Or this:
+...and will parse to other types if that's what the schema says to do:

 ```python
 >>> load(yaml, Map({"flt2": Float(), "string": Str()})).data
 {"flt": 3.1415, "string": "hello"}
 ```

-This not only eliminates the need for [syntax typing](https://github.com/crdoconnor/strictyaml/blob/master/FAQ.rst#what-is-wrong-with-explicit-syntax-typing-in-a-readable-configuration-languages>), it adds more type safety.
+The schema based approach not only eliminates the need for syntax typing, it is more typesafe.